Daniel-Carpenter/AdvProgrammingOOP/01 - Lecture Notes/00 - Git Bash.md

 ### Git Bash

-* Can drag and drop files from Eclipse to get path
+* Can drag and drop files from Eclipse to get path